-These findings are consistent with previously reported population-based studies which suggested that United States gastric cancer patients of Asian Ancestry have better survival outcomes compared to other racial groups[10,11].
-However, the current study is unique in being based on a controlled dataset which was collected in the context of a well-conducted randomized study.
+These findings are consistent with previously reported population-based studies that suggested that United States gastric cancer patients of Asian Ancestry have better survival outcomes compared to other racial groups[10,11].
+However, the current study is unique in being based on a controlled dataset that was collected in the context of a well-conducted randomized study.

 Previous multinational comparisons have also suggested that Asian gastric cancer patients have better survival outcomes compared to other gastric cancer patients from other ethnic backgrounds[12,13].
 It was previously postulated that this might be the result of an earlier stage at diagnosis and/ or more aggressive surgical approach (particularly with regards to D2 dissection approach)[14].
 However, the current study suggests that such differences cannot be explained by these factors alone.
-Asian American patients were treated in North America (according to the same surgical standard of other racial groups) and the current study does not show clear evidence of a uniquely earlier stage at diagnosis.
-It is not known however if patients labeled in the current study as Asian Americans were of first or subsequent generation of Asian Americans.
+Asian American patients were treated in North America (according to the same surgical standard of other racial groups), and the current study does not show clear evidence of a uniquely earlier stage at diagnosis.
+It is not known, however, if patients labeled in the current study as Asian Americans were of first or subsequent generation of Asian Americans.
 Thus, one cannot exclude completely the potential contribution of environmental/ social differences between the East and the West.
-Additional factors which might explain these findings are potential biological differences between Asian and Caucasian patients with gastric cancer.
+Additional factors that might explain these findings are potential biological differences between Asian and Caucasian patients with gastric cancer.
 Previous studies suggested that the predominant biological/ topographical subtype of gastric cancer among Asian patients might be different from the one that is prevalent among Caucasian patients[15].
 Likewise, the variable role of Helicobacter Pylori infection as a carcinogenic factor between different ethnic groups might also be a factor here[16].
 Further studies are needed to confirm or refute this hypothesis.

-The current study has several limitations that need to be appreciated: foremost: although the current study is based on a randomized prospective study, the specific question of the impact of race on outcomes was not a priori question within this study but rather an exploratory subsequent question.
+The current study has several limitations that need to be appreciated: foremost, although the current study is based on a randomized prospective study, the specific question of the impact of race on outcomes was not a priori question within this study but rather an exploratory subsequent question.
 Thus, the current study is still a retrospective study of a prospectively collected dataset.
-Second: the current study contains a relatively small number of patients; confirmation of these findings in a larger prospective cohort is needed.
-These weaknesses need to be weighed against the clear strengths of the current study; most notably, the reliance on controlled well-conducted clinical trial dataset which provide a far more credible comparison compared to traditional retrospective, population-based studies.
+Second, the current study contains a relatively small number of patients; confirmation of these findings in a larger prospective cohort is needed.
+These weaknesses need to be weighed against the clear strengths of the current study; most notably, the reliance on controlled well-conducted clinical trial dataset that provides a far more credible comparison compared to traditional retrospective, population-based studies.

 The current study might also be informative for future research efforts of gastric cancer both in North America as well as in other parts of the world.
-Future randomized studies involving gastric cancer patients in North America should include a priori subgroup analysis for Asian Americans vs other racial groups.
-Moreover, additional exploration of the outcomes of first-generation vs second and subsequent generation Asian Americans are needed to dissect possible environmental/ social factors from potential biological differences.
-Likewise, a comparison of the outcomes of Asian Americans vs Asians living in Asian countries within a multinational context would also be useful for the same purpose.
+Future randomized studies involving gastric cancer patients in North America should include a priori subgroup analysis for Asian Americans versus other racial groups.
+Moreover, additional exploration of the outcomes of first-generation versus second and subsequent generation Asian Americans are needed to dissect possible environmental/ social factors from potential biological differences.
+Likewise, a comparison of the outcomes of Asian Americans versus Asians living in Asian countries within a multinational context would also be useful for the same purpose.
 Moreover, national and international consortia working on the genetic mapping of gastric cancer should also pay additional attention to the possible differences in gastric cancer behavior (and possibly biology) among different ethnic groups.